Sodom (band): Reunion with Frank Blackfire Gosdzik (2017–present)

 On 13 January 2020, drummer Stefan "Husky" Hüskens departed the band due to "some changes at [his] full-time job, as well as a few other matters", and would not return in the future.
 He was replaced by Toni Merkel.

 On 12 June 2020, Sodom announced that they had begun recording their sixteenth studio album, entitled Genesis XIX, at Woodhouse Studio in Hagen, Germany with producer Siggi Bemm.
 Mixing of the album was completed in August 2020.
 A month later, it was announced that the album would be released on 27 November.

-On 11 May 2021, Sodom announced an upcoming EP titled Bombenhagel, containing a re-recorded version of the song "Bombenhagel" from their 1987 studio album Persecution Mania as well as two new tracks, set to be released on 20 August.
+On 11 May 2021, Sodom announced an EP titled Bombenhagel, containing a re-recorded version of the song "Bombenhagel" from their 1987 album Persecution Mania as well as two new tracks, was set to be released on 20 August.

-In a December 2021 interview with Rockman, Tom Angelripper revealed that Sodom has begun writing new material for their next album.
+In a December 2021 interview with Rockman, Tom Angelripper revealed that Sodom had begun writing new material for their next album.
 A month later, Sodom was announced as one of the bands to have its contract with SPV/Steamhammer Records renewed.
-In May 2022, Angelripper said that the band's new album will be released in 2023.
+In May 2022, Angelripper said that the band's new album would be released in 2023; he later stated that it would not be released until 2024.
+Angelripper confirmed in September 2024 that the album was finished for a late 2024 or early 2025 release.
+The resulting album, titled The Arsonist, was released on 27 June 2025.

-To coincide with its 40th anniversary, Sodom released the compilation album 40 Years at War – The Greatest Hell of Sodom on October 28, 2022.
+To coincide with the band's 40th anniversary, Sodom released the compilation album 40 Years at War – The Greatest Hell of Sodom on 28 October 2022.
 The set includes one song from each of the band's studio albums between Obsessed by Cruelty and Genesis XIX, in addition to "Sepulchral Voice" from the In the Sign of Evil EP.

-Musical style, influences, lyrical themes, and legacy
+The band released another EP, 1982, on 10 November 2023, which includes both the title track and re-recordings of the band's early songs.

+On 20 July 2024, Sodom were part of the Klash of the Ruhrpott festival, which took place at Amphitheater Gelsenkirchen in Gelsenkirchen, Germany.
+This show marked the first time and the long awaited union of all of the "Teutonic Big Four" bands performing on the same stage.

+In January 2025, Tom Angelripper expressed his desire to slow down the band's touring for the foreseeable future for personal and business reasons, and was uncertain of his return to live performances.
+This indicates that following the release of The Arsonist, Sodom will go on an immediate and indefinite hiatus.
+On 31 August 2025, former drummer Guido "Atomic Steif" Richter died at the age of 57.
+His death was confirmed on 6 September 2025.